Table of contents

 Challenges and Risks of CSPM

 Although public clouds provide numerous benefits, their success has exposed businesses to security threats.
 Dynamic and distributed settings have exploded because of the quick adoption of cloud services.
-It is problem for security teams to keep up with the size, rate of change, and “sprawl” across numerous public clouds.
+Security teams find it challenging to keep up with the size, rate of change, and “sprawl” across numerous public clouds.
 As a result, cloud-related skills are also in high demand.

 “According to the Gartner survey, in 2021, 50% of enterprises will unintentionally have Infrastructure as a Service (IaaS) storage services, network segments, apps, or APIs directly exposed to the public internet, and nearly all these instances would be the consequence of configuration errors.”

 These challenges and risks are motivating firms to implement a CSPM strategy.
-So have a closer look at some of the features cloud security posture management tools offer.
+So, look closely at some of the features cloud security posture management tools offer.

 1) Threat Detection